 Shoulder injuries are commonly seen as a result of workplace accidents.
 These injuries can result from one particular incident or develop over time as a result of repetitive use of the arm.

 Knees are also common sites for workplace injuries.
 While there are four bones that come together at the knee, only the femur (thigh bone) and the tibia (shin bone) form the joint itself.
-The head of the fibula (strut bone on the outside of the leg) provides some stability, and the patella (kneecap) helps with joint function.
-Movement and weight-bearing occur where the ends of the femur called the femoral condyles match up with the top flat surfaces of the tibia (tibial plateaus).
+Movement and weight-bearing occur where the ends of the femur match up with the top flat surfaces of the tibia.

 Each part of the anatomy needs to function properly for the knee to work.
-Acute injury and trauma as well as chronic overuse can both cause inflammation and its accompanying symptoms of pain, swelling, redness and warmth.
+Acute injury and trauma, as well as chronic overuse can both cause inflammation and accompanying symptoms of pain, swelling, redness and warmth.

 Joint Replacement (shoulder, knee and hip injuries)